GuilhermeRossato/vivo-router-data-extractor/README.md

 # Vivo Box Extractor [ Under development ]

-A project to extract, digest, save, and visualize data from a **Vivo Box** network router.
+A program to connect to a network router interface and extract, parse, process, filter and save data from it.

-## Operation

-This program runs continously, extracting and printing the internal variables from the router it is configured to connect to.

-On startup all variables available are printed and then variables will only be printed when they receive updates.
+The internal variables and their content are listed when the program starts, provided it is successful, it then continues to watch for changes and prints variables that were updated.

 ```
-node index.js
+node index.js [...args]
 ```

 ## Arguments